 Capital Outlay Meaning

-Capital Outlay also known as the capital expenditure refers to the sum of money spent by the company for the purpose of making an investment in purchase of the capital assets such as plant, machinery, property, equipment or for extending the life of its existing assets with the motive of increasing the production capacity of the company.
+Capital Outlay, also known as the capital expenditure refers to the sum of money spent by the company for the purpose of investing in the purchase of the capital assets such as plant, machinery, property, equipment or for extending the life of its existing assets with the motive of increasing the production capacity of the company.

 Types of Capital Outlay

 When the company spends the money to purchase the new assets that appear in the balance sheet of the companyBalance Sheet Of The CompanyA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
 It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company., such as machinery, plant, land, buildings, equipment, etc., then it will be treated as the capital outlay of the company.
 The company spends the money on purchasing the new assets as it would enable the increase in the future growth of the company.